 By the age of 7, most boys or girls will have lost 8 incisor baby teeth, should have 8 new adult incisor teeth and have 4 new adult molar teeth coming through!
 You see why it is a good time to have a check don’t you?

 Sometimes removing a primary tooth early or maintaining a space where a tooth has been lost prematurely can prevent bigger problems later on.

 Teeth can be aligned at any age.
 However, the younger the patient, the more malleable and adaptive the bone and soft tissue structures are to being moved and changed by our treatment.
-Furthermore, because some crooked teeth can be more susceptible to wear, having uneven and compromised overlying gums and possibly be more prone to damage as a result of trauma – treatment started earlier may be much better for our patients.
-Lastly, a child’s smile has a huge influence on how they interact with other children, their self-perception and self esteem – so avoiding social implications may be the result of early treatment.
+Furthermore, because some crooked teeth can be more susceptible to wear, having uneven and compromised overlying gums are possibly more prone to damage due to trauma – treatment started earlier may be much better for our patients.
+Lastly, a child’s smile has a huge influence on how they interact with other children, their self-perception and self-esteem – so avoiding social implications may be the result of early treatment.